 Party Tip: Make your tea and lemonade the day of the party.
 Tea, especially sweetened tea, is best consumed the day it is made.

-Arnold Palmer Spiked
+Arnold Palmer Mixed Drink Variations

 A classic Arnold Palmer drink is a refreshingly simple summertime mocktail.
 However, the drink also makes a great base for delicious cocktails.